Converge: High-performance, compliant parallel DeFi settlement layer | CryptoSeed

 - Tokenized Securities Financial Products Layer: Deploying Securitize's comprehensive tokenized securities issuance and management system, covering various asset classes such as stocks, bonds, and real estate, while actively exploring new application scenarios like on-chain stock trading.

-In terms of performance, Converge will be compatible with the Ethereum Virtual Machine (EVM), allowing it to run Ethereum-based smart contracts, dApps, and tools without modification, and its performance will be consistent with industry-leading blockchains.
+In terms of performance, Converge will be compatible with the Ethereum Virtual Machine (EVM), enabling it to run Ethereum-based smart contracts, dApps, and tools without modification, and its performance will be consistent with leading blockchain technologies in the industry.

 Partners

-Currently, Converge has attracted support from multiple DeFi projects and plans to launch a dedicated market for tokenized assets and iUSDe in collaboration with Aave Labs' Horizon, partner with Morpho Labs to create a money market supporting Ethena and Securitize assets, work with Maple Finance to build on-chain yield and credit products, collaborate with EtherealDEX to provide high-performance derivatives and spot trading, and partner with Pendle to focus on interest rate speculation for institutional assets.
+Currently, Converge has attracted support from multiple DeFi projects and plans to launch a dedicated market for tokenized assets and iUSDe in collaboration with Aave Labs' Horizon, work with Morpho Labs to create a money market supporting Ethena and Securitize assets, build on-chain yield and credit products with Maple Finance, provide high-performance derivatives and spot trading with EtherealDEX, and focus on interest rate speculation for institutional assets with Pendle.

 Opportunities and Challenges

-The compliant solutions provided by Converge are expected to attract more traditional institutional investors into the DeFi market, thereby enhancing market liquidity, solidifying market foundations, and promoting the appreciation of related crypto assets.
+The compliance solutions offered by Converge are expected to attract more traditional institutional investors into the DeFi market, thereby enhancing market liquidity, solidifying market foundations, and promoting the appreciation of related crypto assets.

-However, the differences in compliance requirements around the world mean that the platform needs to continuously adjust and adapt its issuance and trading rules for RWAs.
-Additionally, in the early stages of the ecosystem, demonstrating the advantages of on-chain finance over traditional finance in terms of capital efficiency and investment costs, and attracting more active participation from institutions and investors, will also be key to the project's success.
+However, the differences in compliance requirements around the world mean that the platform will need to continuously adjust and adapt its rules for the issuance and trading of RWAs.
+Furthermore, in the early stages of the ecosystem, demonstrating the advantages of on-chain finance over traditional finance in terms of capital efficiency and investment costs, and attracting more active participation from institutions and investors, will also be key to the project's success.